-Have you had an eye surgery like RK or an eye injury and as a result are unable to see clearly with glasses or contact lenses?
-Does your vision fluctuate throughout the day or seem hazy or double?
+Have you had an eye surgery like RK, been diagnosed with a corneal disorder or had an injury that prevents you from seeing clearly through glasses or contacts?
 If so, Twenty Twenty Eyecare can help you achieve the stable, clear vision you’ve been missing.
-Dr. Morgans and Dr. Bigheart specialize in the treatment of vision loss due to abnormal, irregular corneas or large amounts of astigmatism.
-The cornea is the front surface of the eye that can become distorted due to vision correction surgeries, eye injury, or eye diseases like keratoconus.
+Dr. Morgans and Dr. Bigheart specialize in the treatment of reduced vision due to abnormal, irregular corneas or large amounts of astigmatism.
+The cornea is the front surface of the eye that can become distorted due to certain surgeries, eye injury, or eye diseases like keratoconus.

 The vision provided with a CVD is unparalleled because the CVD creates a smoother, more regular ocular surface.
-The eye is very similar to a camera – the cornea and lens of the eye (camera lenses) focus light to the retina(the film).
 For your visual system to properly process images, the eye requires a smooth surface.
-And the smoother the surface, the clearer your vision.
-Just like smudges on a camera lens, an irregular cornea will negatively impact your vision.
+The smoother the surface, the clearer your vision.
 Additionally, a scleral lens is designed to hold a reservoir of fluid against the eye.
 This provides constant moisture to the ocular surface, making the lens very comfortable to wear.

 Why is a Corneal Vaulting Device Right for You?